hironorinakauchi/til/README.md

 - [what data should you be using to calculate encodings based on stats?](questions/what-data-should-you-be-using-to-calculate-encodings-based-on-stats.md)
 - [why is count encoding effective?](questions/why-is-count-encoding-effective.md)
 - [why removing a col sometimes works for tareget encoding?](questions/why-removing-a-col-sometimes-works-for-target-encoding.md)
+- [how do you pick the best value of k?](questions/how-do-you-pick-the-best-value-of-k.md]

 ### About